Accounting Masters Degree

 Admission to the Walton College MAcc program is highly competitive and selective.
 Decisions are based on the entire application package.
 Enrollment is limited.Admissions Information

 We are particularly proud of our MAcc student placement record.
 The accounting department at Walton College enjoys strong relationships with corporate partners.Careers and Professional Development

 The Walton MAcc is a 30-hour program designed to be completed in one year.
-Depending upon their backgrounds and prior coursework, students typically begin the program in the Fall semester and complete the degree in the following May.
+Depending upon their backgrounds and prior coursework, students typically begin the program in the Fall semester and complete the degree the following May.
 Students needing additional prerequisites may choose to complete the program in 3-4 semesters.
-The following provides a two-semester plan.

 View more in-depth details in the MAcc Program catalog listing.